Vitalii1307/CSV-reader-test/README.md

 # CSV-reader-test

 You can run this project locally.
-File with the main logic: `ETL_project/OperationHandler.cs`
+File with the main logic: `ETL_project\OperationHandler.cs`

 Here is a script to create a database and tables:
 ```